Unit 2 Ferry Wharf

 - Assistant Manager – Trade Compliance Officer roles were up in Q4, and the recruitment here is in line with the demand to identify good Manager prospects who can start bolstering the Customs function.

 - Analyst – Unlike previous quarters, recruitment at the Analyst level surged in Q4!
 In a department that’s traditionally siloed away, the increasing trend of bringing in junior support is reflective of how businesses are placing more importance on Customs & Trade Compliance.
-For candidates that have an interest in carving out a highly sought-after specialism, now is great time to take advantage of these opportunities!
+For candidates that have an interest in carving out a highly sought-after specialism, now is a great time to take advantage of these opportunities!

 With annual talks about recruitment being slow in Q4 due to Christmas and year-end, the vacancies coming onto the market ultimately told a different story.